ncatlab/nlab-content/pages/6/1/3/4/4316/content.md

 The DHR condition excludes long range forces like electromagnetism from consideration, because, by [[Stokes' theorem]], the electric charge in a finite region can be measured by the flux of the field strength through a sphere of arbitrary large radius.
 The DHR analysis is of interest nevertheless, because it has reached a certain maturity and is therefore an excellent object to study: see for example the [[Doplicher-Roberts reconstruction theorem]].

 ## Abstract ##
 After the definition of admissible representations we collect some notions that will enable us to state a description of all admissible representations using intrinsic properties of the quasi-local algebra.
+The central concept that we define is that of a **transportable endomorphism**, these form the objects of a category, the [[DHR category]].

 ## Definition ##
 We start with a [[Haag-Kastler vacuum representation]] that we assume to be irreducible and [[Haag dual]].